marihalm47/rest-assured-bug-buster/README.md

  This dsalgo project is run by Testrunner file.
 The test runner file should contain the path of the feature file and step definition file that we want to execute.
  Right click the feature file and select "Run" or "Debug" to start the test.
 Features will run in order :
-1. Home.feature
+1. PostProgram.feature
-2. Register.feature
+2. PostBatch.feature
-3. Signin.feature
+3. PostUser.feature
-4. Array.feature
+4. PostAssignment.feature
-5. LinkedList.feature
+5. PostAssignmentSubmit.feature
-6. Stack.feature
+6. GetProgram.feature
-7. Queue.feature
+7. GetProgram.feature
-8. Tree.feature
+8. GetBatch.feature
-9. Graph.feature
+9. GetUser.feature
+10. GetAssignment.feature
+11. Getassignmentsubmit.feature
+12. GetUser.feature
+13. Putprogram.feature
+14. Putbatch.feature
+15. PutUser.feature
+16. Delassignsubmit.feature
+17. Delassignment.feayure
+18. Del_user.feature
+19. Delbatch.feature
+20. DelProgram.feature

 ## Reporting
 Once tests complete run reports are generated.
 This framework uses different types of test reporters to communicate pass/failure.